 The Tertiary Education Quality Standards Agency (TEQSA) is an independent statutory authority established in 2011.
 It sits within the Education portfolio.

-The role and functions of TEQSA
+TEQSA's role and functions

 The Review of Australian Higher Education (the Bradley Review) recommended an independent national regulatory body be responsible for regulating all types of tertiary education.
 The Review team reasoned that a national approach would provide a more effective, streamlined and integrated sector, achieving a sustainable and responsible higher education system in the larger, more diverse and demand-driven environment.

 In responding to the Bradley Review in 2009, the Australian Government announced a landmark reform package for higher education to expand the system and create new opportunities for all Australians to reach their potential in higher education.
 The Government also committed to ensuring that growth in the higher education system will be underpinned by a robust quality assurance and regulatory framework which places a renewed emphasis on student outcomes and the quality of the student experience.

 In the 2010-11 Budget, the Australian Government established TEQSA as the new national body for higher education regulation and quality assurance.
 With a dual focus on ensuring that higher education providers meet minimum standards, as well as promoting best practice and improving the quality of the higher education sector as a whole, TEQSA is a ‘next generation’ regulator.